-Conduct proceedings may be instituted against a student charged with violation of a law that is also a violation of the Code, without regard to criminal arrest, criminal charges, prosecution or civil litigation.
+Conduct proceedings will be instituted against a student charged with a violation of state and/or federal law, without regard to criminal arrest, criminal charges, prosecution, or civil litigation.
 Proceedings under the Code are generally carried out without awaiting the conclusion of civil or criminal proceedings off-campus as such proceedings have no bearing on student conduct proceedings.
+Further, if a Winston-Salem State University student/student organization is cited by another UNC constituent institution, that student/student organization will be subject to the conduct proceedings through the Winston-Salem State University conduct process.